Request for information on small business lending

 We have issued a Request for Information on the small business lending marketplace.
 We aim to learn more about how small businesses engage with financial institutions, with a particular focus on women-owned and minority-owned small businesses.
-Your responses will enhance our current expertise of the small business lending space, and help us as we work to implement our .
+Your responses will enhance our current expertise of the small business lending space, and help us as we work to implement our data collection rule .

 Data on how small businesses engage with financial markets is incomplete

 To contribute meaningfully to the U.S. economy, small businesses—including women-owned and minority-owned small businesses—need access to credit to smooth out business cash flows and to allow entrepreneurs to take advantage of opportunities for growth.

 We are also issuing a white paper on the key dimensions of the small business lending landscape.
 Our current understanding of the small business lending environment tells us this market is vast and complex.
 Small businesses have many different options when it comes to financing products.
 Using publically available data supported by conversations with industry experts, we estimate the small business financing market is roughly $1.4 trillion in size.
 Term loans, lines of credit and business credit cards are among the most common financing products offered by financial institutions.
 In total, these products comprise nearly three-fourths of the marketplace, when excluding supplier financing.

 However, data on how small businesses engage with credit markets is incomplete.
 Existing data provides a limited understanding of how financial institutions interact with small businesses.
 This data provides even less transparency on women-owned and minority-owned small businesses specifically.